rrra/www/content/post/2016/reading-monthly-committee-reports.md

 <!--more-->
 Follow these steps to view the on-line reports:

-1. Visit the RRRA ownCloud server by either entering the address (http://cloud.rrra.org) in your browser's location bar, or by clicking the *cloud* (<span class="genericon genericon-cloud")>&nbsp;</span>) social media icon below the RRRA logo in the upper left corner of any page on [our web-site](http://rrra.org/)
+1. Visit the RRRA ownCloud server by either entering its address (http://cloud.rrra.org) in your browser's location bar, or by clicking the *cloud* (<span class="genericon genericon-cloud")>&nbsp;</span>) social media icon below the RRRA logo in the upper left corner of any page on [our web-site](http://rrra.org/)